jbuiss0n/grunt-template/README.md

 grunt-template
 ==============

-> A grunt template for angular application building
+> A grunt template for frontend application building
+> This template currently use AngularJS, but can be use with just a little modification for any frameworks

 Requirements
 ------------